bjornmeansbear/rwdfruhoh.ookb.co/whatwedo/2011-01-01-allosphere.md

 ---
+layout: slideshow
-title: The Allosphere at UC-Santa Barbara categories :
+title: "The Allosphere at UC-Santa Barbara" categories :
-  - 'the main one'
-tags :
-  - 'technology and something or other'
-  - 'foundation'
-  - 'spruce up grant'
-  - 'some other tag'
+  - "one"
+images:
 ---

 *Imagine* diagnosing a neurological disease by flying through the cortex of a human brain, examining data about brain activity presented beautifully through color or music.